OctopusDeploy/blog/blog/2021-05/deploying-nodejs/index.md

 ---
 title: "Deloying a NodeJS application with Octopus Deploy"
-description: "Learn how to deploy an application written in NodeJS with a MongoDB backend with Octopus Deploy"
+description: "Learn how to deploy an application written in NodeJS with a MongoDB back-end with Octopus Deploy"
 author: shawn.sesna@octopus.com
-visibility: private
+visibility: public
-published: 2022-04-05-1400
+published: 2021-05-19-1400
 metaImage:
 bannerImage:
 tags: